spacetelescope/stpipe/docs/source/model_library.rst

-Let's say we have a `~stpipe.step.Step`, ``flux_calibration`` that performs an operation that is only concerned with the data for a single `~stpipe.datamodel.AbstractDataModel` at a time.
+Let's say we have a `~stpipe.step.Step`, ``flux_calibration`` that performs an operation that is only concerned with the data for a single `~stpipe.protocols.DataModel` at a time.
-This step applies a function ``calibrate_model_flux`` that accepts a single `~stpipe.datamodel.AbstractDataModel` and index as an input.
+This step applies a function ``calibrate_model_flux`` that accepts a single `~stpipe.protocols.DataModel` and index as an input.
 Its ``Step.process`` function can make good use of `~stpipe.library.AbstractModelLibrary.map_function` to apply this method to each model in the library.